carpentries/glosario/CONTRIBUTING.md

 When you're making your contribution(s) to Glosario, please:

 1. **check the [Issues page of the Glosario repository][issues]** to see what terms and definitions other contributors are already working on.
 This will help you avoid accidentally spending time writing the same term(s)/definition(s) as someone else.
-2. when you know what term or definition you'd like to add, tell others about it by writing **a [new issue] on the main Glosario repository.**
+2. when you know what term or definition you would like to add, tell others about it by writing **a [new issue] on the main Glosario repository.**
 3. **add one new term or definition per Pull Request.** We'd love to receive multiple contributions from you but please keep each separate new term or definition in a distinct branch (see below) and Pull Request.
 This makes it much easier for the Glosario maintainers/editors to review your contributions.
 When you open the Pull Request you can refer to the Issue you opened before (see step 2),  e.g. if your Issue was number 49 you should write "Closes \#49."
 GitHub will then automatically close the Issue if and when your Pull Request is merged.
 4. when making multiple contributions, please **[create a new branch][github-branches] for each term/definition.** Add the new term/definition on a separate branch, created from the `master` branch, and make a new Pull Request each time.
 This will help you avoid accidentally combining multiple contributions in a single Pull Request.